KScriven/veryhuman/README.md

 ## Creating this project

 Whilst building this website (slowly) I am trying to learn new software development skills, be it frameworks or some simple CSS trickery.

 ## Developing

-I start my local development server running the follwing commands (thanks to @SvelteKit for all the coolness).
+I start my local development server running the following commands (thanks to @SvelteKit for all the coolness).
 When I develop locally I ensure that I run a version of node that is older than v12.

 ```bash